From Our Prior Provincial

 In one case, an allegation taken to court was dropped by the plaintiff.
 Afterward, an independent third-party investigated the allegation and made a full report to the Province Review Board which determined unanimously that the accusation was patently false.
 Yet because a lawsuit commenced, some websites, including those of plaintiffs’ attorneys, continue to list the name of the friar.

 In another case, a friar was included in a global settlement over the protest of the Prior Provincial and his council who disputed the allegation.
-The Province Review Board has not reviewed that case, but will in February 2020.
+The Province Review Board reviewed that case in February 2020 and based on their recommendation and his own review of the allegation, the Prior Provincial determined that it was not established.

 Why hasn’t the sexual abuse of minors by clergy stopped?